Posted January 2021

 Class of 2020!!
 Can you believe that you are a senior this year??
 If we can guarantee one thing, it is that this year will fly by, so take some deep breaths, experience each day as it comes and appreciate the opportunities you will have.
 We're here to help you identify them!
 We know this is not how you envisioned your senior year.
 But, just because it is different doesn't mean it won't still be amazing!
 We have your back as you navigate this tricky year.

 Many of our group guidance sessions will occur virtually this year, so keep an eye on announcements in your Class of 2021 guidance classroom.
 For those of you planning to attend college next year, we start the year off at a sprint, with three early group guidance sessions to get your college applications off on the right track.
 It is really important that you attend these sessions, as we will be reviewing transcripts, walking through the application from start to finish, and giving you time to work on your applications.
 In our first session during the week of September 9, we reviewed transcripts, shared post-high school plans, and updated Raise.me profiles.
 Our second group guidance session, during the week of September 23, covered the entire application process from start to finish.
 Many of you took advantage of our application workshops, held on October 10, October 24 and November 19.
-These are drop-in sessions to get the individualized support that you need.
+These were drop-in sessions to get the individualized support that you needed.

 Many of you have taken the SATs or ACTs already, and that's great.
 If you haven't, just know that many colleges have decided to move to test-optional admissions this year.
 It's a good idea to check with your individual colleges to see what their testing and scholarship requirements are before making a decision about whether or not to take a standardized test in the fall.
 If you are looking to try to raise your score (or take it for the first time), you will need to register by the appropriate deadline.
 Remember, it will be your responsibility to ensure that your test scores are sent to the colleges you will apply to, but we will tell you what you need to know in order to do that.